drugis/drugis.org/software/addis-desktop/retrospective.md

 ---
 layout: content
-title: ADDIS 1.x Retrospective
+title: ADDIS Desktop Retrospective
 date: 2013-09-19
 ---

-*Note*: this document was composed on 2013-03-19 to evaluate the "ADDIS 1.x" project.
+*Note*: this document was composed on 2013-03-19 to evaluate the "ADDIS Desktop" project.
 First, it enumerates the major features of the system.
-Then, it identifies the major design decisions that have driven the development of ADDIS 1.x and their positive and negative consequences.
+Then, it identifies the major design decisions that have driven the development of ADDIS Desktop and their positive and negative consequences.
 Finally, it speculates on directions for future research and development on ADDIS 2.

-ADDIS 1.x Overview
+ADDIS Desktop Overview
 ------------------

 The Aggregate Data Drug Information System (ADDIS) was developed as a prototype